Options and Prices

 Located in Rome's popular Trastevere neighborhood, the Gianicolo Residence consists of over 70 varying apartments, as well as the JCU Housing and Residential Life Office itself.
 The residence combines the classic architectural features common to the neighborhood with modern amenities and furnishings.
 This learning and living community is just steps away from the Guarini Campus and a short walk to the Tiber Campus.
 The apartments can house from two to nine students and each apartment includes a full kitchen, bathroom(s), bedrooms, and common areas.
-The Gianicolo Residence also offers security guards on duty 24/7, a regular cleaning service, internet connection, and air conditioning / heating.
+The Gianicolo Residence also offers security guards on duty 24/7, a regular cleaning service, internet connection, and air conditioning/heating.
 The Gianicolo Residence houses Resident Assistants (RAs) throughout the building for student support.
-Please note that from the Fall 2015 semester, the Gianicolo Residence is an entirely alcohol free residence building and houses a number of freshman students.
+During the Fall semester, the Gianicolo Residence is an entirely alcohol free residence building and houses a number of freshman students.

 The Viale Trastevere Apartments offer students the opportunity to live in a residential building in a more residential area of the Trastevere neighborhood.
 The Viale Trastevere Apartments can house around 150 JCU students in addition to having the benefit of integrating students into a building with local Italian neighbors.
-The apartments offer common areas and large apartments with modern amenities and furnishing.
 The apartments can house up to 9 students and include a full kitchen, common areas, bathrooms, and balconies.
 These buildings are located steps from the tram line and they are a 20-25 minute walk from both the Guarini and Tiber Campuses.
 The Viale Trastevere Apartment buildings also have a 24/7 security guard on duty, a regular cleaning service, internet connection, and heating.
 All residents are assigned a Resident Assistant (RA) who may also live in their same building or neighborhood.

-In the event that both JCU residences reach capacity, the Housing Office will contract external apartments through a third-party provider.
+In the event that both JCU residences reach capacity, the Housing Office will contract independent apartments through a third-party provider.
 These apartments offer the same standard amenities as JCU's housing options (a full kitchen, bathroom(s), common areas) and can house from 2 to 9 students.
-While completely modern and furnished, students will realize that no two external apartments are alike, creating a truly charming and unique Roman experience.
-External apartments also offer a regular cleaning service, internet connection, and heating.
-Students living in external apartments have assigned RAs, who provide the students with useful tips and support throughout the semester at all these locations.
+While completely modern and furnished, students will realize that no two independent apartments are alike, creating a truly charming and unique Roman experience.
+Independent apartments also offer a regular cleaning service, internet connection, and heating.
+Students living in independent apartments have assigned RAs, who provide the students with useful tips and support throughout the semester at all these locations.